 Massimo Iarussi, architect, specializes in lighting design since 1984.
 In his work he tries to combine creativity with technology and manual skills.
-Florence, the city where he lives and works, influenced his career: His greater specialization and the most prestigious projects are in the field of museum lighting and historical and artistic buildings, both indoors and outdoors.
+Florence, the city where he lives and works, influenced his career: His greatest area of specialization and the most prestigious projects are in the field of museum lighting and historical and artistic buildings, both indoors and outdoors.
 Among the most significant achievements, we can mention the project for the lighting of the “New Uffizi” in Florence, the lighting of Michelangelo’s David and the Accademia Gallery, in Florence, and intervention on the Last Supper in S. Maria delle Grazie, in Milan.
 Mr. Iarussi is darc awards architectural winner for the best interior lighting scheme for the Museo dell’Opera del Duomo in Florence.

 Exhibiting with LED Lighting – Museo dell’Opera del Duomo in Firence